Standing Spinal Twist B - Katichakrasana B

 Step 6

-Inhale, coming back to the starting position.
+Inhale, returning to the initial position.

 Step 7